Home > redbud leaves turning yellow

 Soil Testing

 Another method for identifying the underlying problem is through soil testing.
 Redbud trees require a soil pH 6.5-8.0.
 Collect a soil sample.
-Place it in a clean container.
-Mix it thoroughly.
+Place it in a clean container and mix it thoroughly.
 Send the sample to a reputable soil testing laboratory for analysis.

 Once you receive your results, compare them to the recommended nutrient levels for redbud trees.
 Take any necessary steps to correct deficiencies.
 Soil test results may take several weeks to receive.
 So conduct this test as soon as possible.
 Address any nutrient deficiencies before they worsen.